Climate change in Norway: Becoming carbon neutral

-This became apparent when almost all countries in the world first became parties to the United Nations Framework Convention on Climate Change (UNFCCC) in 1992.
-Despite global emissions rising since then, Norway's long-term goal has remained to become a carbon neutral country by 2050 (with a conditional target of 2030) through the assistance of the EU emissions trading market, international cooperation on emissions reductions, emissions trading and project-based cooperation.
+Norway's long-term goal has remained to become a carbon neutral country by 2050 (with a conditional target of 2030) through the assistance of the EU emissions trading market, international cooperation on emissions reductions, emissions trading and project-based cooperation.
 This sentiment has been reflected through their ongoing commitments in international agreements as depicted below.
 However, this has not come without scrutiny as the country is often questioned for buying itself out of burdensome domestic environmental obligations by purchasing international CO_{2} quotas and offsetting emissions through the EU trading scheme (despite not being a member of the EU).